Mutual Funds Basics

 Mutual funds can be managed in two main ways:

 - Active management: a manager or team selects securities in an effort to beat a benchmark index.
-Fees are usually higher.
+Fees are usually higher, and results may differ significantly from the benchmark.

-- Index or passive management: the fund simply tracks a benchmark, such as the S&P 500.
-Fees are usually lower, and there is no attempt to “outsmart” the market.
+- Index or passive management: the fund simply tracks a benchmark, such as a broad stock index.
+Fees are usually lower, and the goal is to match the index before costs.

 Where mutual funds fit in a portfolio